Susan Stanford Friedman

 20th and 21st Centuries American, British, and Anglophone world literatures; modernism/modernity; women’s writing (fiction, poetry, essay); feminist theory; comparative postcolonial, diaspora, migration, transnational, and border theory and literature; narrative theory; psychoanalysis; multiculturalism and race studies; contemporary cultural theory, especially anthropology and geography; film.

-She is currently working on Sisters of Scheherazade: Muslim Feminisms and Women’s Diasporic Writing.
+She is currently working on Sisters of Scheherazade: Religion, Diaspora, Muslim Women’s Writing.

 She has taught some twenty-six courses for English and Women’s Studies and directed 42 dissertations, served on over 70 dissertation and MFA committees, and directed four honors theses.

 Did James Joyce, that icon of modernity, spearhead the dismantling of the Cartesian subject?
 Or was he a supreme example of a modern man forever divided and never fully known to himself?
-This volume reads the dialogue of contradictory cultural voices in Joyce's works--revolutionary and reactionary, critical and subject to critique, marginal and central.
+This volume reads the dialogue of contradictory cultural voices in Joyce’s works–revolutionary and reactionary, critical and subject to critique, marginal and central.
+It includes ten essays–all but two of them published here for the first time–that identify repressed elements in Joyce’s writings and examine how psychic and cultural repressions persistently surface in his texts.Read more

 Signets is an essential resource for those interested in H. D., modernism, and feminist criticism and writing that brings together the best essays of H.D.
 (Hilda Doolittle).
 Susan Stanford Friedman and Rachel Blau DuPlessis have gathered the most influential and generative studies of H. D.’s work and complemented them with photobiographical, chronological, and bibliographical portraits unique to this volume.